Pakistan Super League

-There have been eight seasons of the league.
-Islamabad United and Lahore Qalandars has won the title twice, making them the most successful teams.
-The current champions are Lahore Qalandars, who won the 2023 season.
-They became the first team to successfully defend their title after they won the 2022 season.
+As of 2025, there have been ten seasons of the league.
+Islamabad United and Lahore Qalandars are the most successful teams, both winning three titles each.

 History

 Establishment

 In September 2015, the Pakistan Cricket Board officially announced the launch of the PSL.
 Former Pakistani national team captains Wasim Akram and Rameez Raja signed up to promote the PSL and become brand ambassadors of the league for three years.

-After several years of planning and two previous failed attempts, the league officially began on 4 February 2016 in the United Arab Emirates where daughter of former Pakistani president, Asif Zardari, Bakhtawar Bhutto-Zardari, alongside Nahyan bin Mubarak Al Nahyan, inaugurated the opening ceremony.
+After several years of planning and two previous failed attempts, the league officially began on 4 February 2016 in the United Arab Emirates.
+The UAE sports minister, Nahyan bin Mubarak Al Nahyan, inaugurated the opening ceremony.
 The first two seasons included five teams based on the capital cities of Pakistan's provinces and the Federal capital.
 In its first season the PSL had a higher percentage of international players.
 The league uses a draft system for player recruitment similar to that used in many North American professional sports leagues and as opposed to the auction system used in some other T20 leagues.

 The PSL's official logo was launched on 20 September 2015 in a ceremony in Lahore, and was revealed by 3Di.The ceremony was attended by current and retired cricketers, as well as Pakistani celebrities.

 The commercial rights to the initial franchises were sold for US$93 million for a span of 10 years in December 2015.
 The market value of PSL in 2017 was up to US$300 million according to Arif Habib, and has grown significantly in the years since.

 Expansion

-The possibility of adding a sixth team to the league in 2017, possibly in Azad Kashmir, was discussed, but rejected in May 2016.
-Sethi announced that there would be the sixth team in next season of PSL, a few days after the end of the 2017 PSL.
-Khyber Pakhtunkhwa Governor Iqbal Zafar Jhagra also announced that the PSL administration would be approached for the participation of a sixth team in the 2018 PSL.
-Hafiz Hafeezur Rehman, chief minister of Gilgit-Baltistan, also said to have the sixth team from Gilgit-Baltistan.
-The PCB short-listed five names for sixth team: Faisalabad, FATA, Hyderabad, Dera Murad Jamali and Multan.

-The final name of the sixth team for PSL 2018 season was announced on 1 June 2017; Multan Sultans; owned by Schön Properties at $5.2 million annually.
-On 10 November 2018, PCB terminated franchise agreements with Schön Properties, resulting in a new owner being introduced.
-New owners decided to continue with the same name (Multan Sultans) for the franchise.
+The league expanded to six franchises with the inclusion of Multan Sultans for the 2018 season.
+The PCB had shortlisted Faisalabad, FATA, Hyderabad, Dera Murad Jamali and Multan as candidate cities, with several political and regional stakeholders expressing interest in securing representation for their areas.
+Multan Sultans was announced as the new franchise on 1 June 2017, purchased by Schön Properties for US$5.2 million per year.
+On 10 November 2018, the PCB terminated the franchise agreement with Schön Properties, after which new owners took control and retained the Multan Sultans name.

+Ahead of the 2026 season, the Pakistan Cricket Board (PCB) confirmed the league would expand from six to eight teams.
+Six candidate cities are shortlisted for the new franchises: Hyderabad, Sialkot, Muzaffarabad, Faisalabad, Gilgit and Rawalpindi.